 Salary is based upon age, education, counselor experience, specific skills, and level of responsibility.
 A travel allowance is paid to American counselors to help defray the cost of transportation to camp.
-Room, board, weekly laundry, e-mail access, designated staff telephones, and a staff lounge with a TV and DVD are all provided.
+Travel money is already built into the salary structure of International staff members.
+Room, board, weekly laundry, e-mail access, designated staff telephones, fast internet and a staff lounge with a TV and DVD are all provided.

 No written information can fully convey the warm, friendly feeling that our girls and counselors experience together each year.
 Only camping with us can provide a true understanding of the spirit of CAMP FERNWOOD.

 Please don’t hesitate to call or e-mail if you have any questions.
-Call Ellyn Black at 203-464-2184 or e-mail us email@example.com.
+Call Ellyn Black at 610-356-7602 or e-mail email@example.com.
 We look forward to getting to know you!